Our thighs create a frame around the horse.

 with your lower leg.

-I have found 2 different ways to understand the correct work of the thighs.
+I have found 2 different ways to explain the correct work of the thighs in easy terms.

-- I often explain this to my students by stabilizing their lower
+- I often show this to my students by stabilizing their lower

 leg with my hands while they are in the saddle